benfalk/blog/source/_posts/2014-10-14-process-thou-art-a-cruel-mistress.markdown

 Imagine that shortly after creating his pull request, Peter gets an automated email letting him know his pull request was automatically closed because it didn't follow the company's process convention.
-The email then linked Peter to the process best practises which describes how the whole end to end of a pull request works at Widgets Inc.  After a little self-education Peter could then rename his pull request and move on.
+The email then linked Peter to the process best practices which describes how the whole end to end of a pull request works at Widgets Inc.  After a little self-education Peter could then rename his pull request and move on.